Crimes of Moral Turpitude in Texas

-Crimes involving moral turpitude are those that involve dishonesty, fraud, deceit, misrepresentation, or deliberate violence.
+A crime of moral turpitude is one that involves dishonesty, fraud, deceit, misrepresentation, or deliberate violence.
 Moral turpitude has been defined as:

-Examples of property offenses that are considered offenses of moral turpitude include arson, blackmail, forgery, robbery, burglary, theft, illegal use of a credit card, issuing a worthless check, and possessing/transporting stolen property.
+Examples of property crimes that are considered offenses of moral turpitude include arson, blackmail, forgery, robbery, burglary, theft, illegal use of a credit card, issuing a worthless check, and possessing/transporting stolen property.

 |Crime||Authority||Crime of Moral Turpitude?|